Hairy Fimbristylis (Fimbristylis puberula)

 - Fruiting phenology: late July through late September

-- Optimum time to identify: late July through late September
+- Optimum time to identify: The optimal identification period for this species is late July through late September

 Other